 Exploring the finest materials

-The polyester looks smart and feels fine.
+Of course, the polyester looks smart and probably feels comfortable to wear.
 However, the cotton allows your skin to breath and moves with you.
-It not only looks fantastic, it makes you feel excellent.
+It not only looks fantastic, but it also makes you feel excellent.

 It’s never easy to highlight our favourite high-end designers, and so we’ve picked a few based on what they do best.

 The first is Clive Christian, primarily known for his kitchens, Clive has since expanded to design the whole house and has even launched a perfume range.